capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 Manage Acquired Products
 ------------------------

-The products you have acquired are located in *My Inventory*, there you can list them, check their status, or download different assets.
+The data you have acquired are located in *My Inventory*, there you can list them, check their status, or retrieve the access token required to access them.

 .. image:: ./images/user/inv1.png
    :align: center

-In this view, it is possible to filter you products by its status.
+In this view, it is possible to filter you data by its status.
 To do that click on *Filters*, select the related statuses, and click on *Close*

 .. image:: ./images/user/inv2.png